Cross-Country skiing in Algonquin Provincial Park

 The beauty of the snowy forest continued to amaze me as I rounded each bend in the trail.

-A short distance beyond the warm-up shelter, Bob and I elected to ski the Ridge Trail where there is a fair bit of climbing to be done and excellent rides down fairly sloping stretches.
-It was at this point in the day when we began to see the odd chickadee.
+A short distance beyond the warm-up shelter, Bob and I elected to ski the Ridge Trail where there is a good bit of climbing required and excellent rides down fairly sloping stretches.
+It was at this point in the day when we began to see the odd Black-capped Chickadee.
 Up until that time, the forest was silent with nary a bird stirring.

 Pileated Woodpeckers make substantially larger holes in a tree than the smaller species of woodpeckers, and judging by the number of holes in this tree, it is obviously a favored source of food.